geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " A nymph to wed, thy solemn vow denies,

-" But favouring fate a middle course supplies ;
+" But favouring fate a middle course supplies;

 " Fair Marguerita, whom in years of yore